• Scalar autonomous nonlinear first-order ODEs. Review of steady states and their stability; the slope fields and phase lines.

 Jordan, J. W., and Simth, P., Nonlinear Ordinary Differential Equations: an introduction for scientists and engineers, Oxford University Press, Fourth Edition, 2007

 Elaydi, S., An introduction to difference equations, Springer, 1999

 Murray, J. D., Mathematical Biology I: An Introduction, Springer, Third Edition, 2002

 Glendinning, P. A., Stability, Instability and Chaos: An Introduction to the Qualitative Theory of Differential Equations, Cambridge University Press, 1994

 Kaplan, D., and Glass, L., Understanding Nonlinear Dynamics, Springer, 1995

 See the library reading list for this module (Canterbury)

-1 demonstrate systematic understanding of qualitative analysis for nonlinear differential and difference equations;
+1 demonstrate systematic understanding of key aspects of introductory nonlinear systems;

-3 apply a range of concepts and principles of nonlinear systems in loosely defined contexts, showing good judgment in the selection and application of tools and
+3 apply key aspects of nonlinear systems in well-defined contexts, showing judgement in the selection and application of tools and techniques;

 4 manage their time and use their organisational skills to plan and implement efficient and effective modes of working;